spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-inventory-management-feature-overview.md

 When the offer is out of stock, it is displayed as an out-of-stock product.

 Merchants can define product offer stock in the Merchant Portal.
-See [Managing product offers](/docs/marketplace/user/merchant-portal-user-guides/{{ page.version }}/offers/managing-product-offers.html) for more details.
+See [Managing product offers](/docs/marketplace/user/merchant-portal-user-guides/{{ page.version }}/offers/managing-product-offers.html) for details.

 ## Marketplace availability management